oroinc/documentation/user/back-office/system/integrations/gtm/index.rst

 Configure Google Tag Manager Integration in the Back-Office (Google Universal Analytics)
 ========================================================================================

+.. warning:: As of July 1, 2024, Google Universal Analytics has been replaced by Google Analytics 4 (GA4).
+Please refer to our :ref:`Google Tag Manager (GA4) configuration guide <gtm-ga-4-integration>` for instructions on how to set up Google Tag Manager with Google Analytics 4.

 Integration between your Oro application and |Google Tag Manager| enables you to add tracking tags to your OroCommerce web store pages with the help of |Enhanced E-commerce| and collect information on customer behavior, purchases, product clicks, page views, etc. All this information can subsequently be shared with Google Analytics to measure various user interactions with products on your website through |E-Commerce reports|.
 This can help you get a full picture of on-page visitor behavior, how well your marketing strategies work, and how to target your audience better.

 .. hint:: The feature requires extension, so visit Oro Extensions Store to download the |Google Tag Manager extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.